snehilsarkar97/Airbnb-Price-Prediction-and-Business-Insights-Through-R-and-Machine-Learning/README.md

 - **Entire home/apartment listings** dominate across all regions, comprising over 75% of listings.
 - **Private room listings** account for 20-25%, while **shared rooms** and **hotel rooms** represent less than 10% in each region.

+## Model Development

+Three models were developed to predict Airbnb listing prices:

+1. **Linear Regression**: A simple linear model.
+2. **Decision Tree**: A tree-based model to capture non-linear relationships.
+3. **Random Forest**: An ensemble model for improved accuracy.

 ## Pricing Model Performance

 ### Top Features Influencing Price: